grundb/discord-hangman/README.md

 ```

 Where `<<PATH_TO_BOT_JAR>>` is replaced by the path to the directory containing your JAR file.
 To load the changes, run `sudo systemctl daemon-reload` and then start the service with `sudo systemctl start discord-hangman`.
 This makes the systemd utility in Linux ensure that the bot is run on startup.
 If the bot crashes for whatever reason, it is immediately restarted.
 Note that the bot will not actually start unless the host `discordapp.com` is accessible.
 This avoids a bug in which the bot is started before there is a functioning internet connection.
 To control the service manually, use `sudo systemctl restart discord-hangman`, `sudo systemctl start discord-hangman`, `sudo systemctl stop discord-hangman` and `sudo systemctl status discord-hangman`.
 To see that it works, try rebooting the system and watch your bot come online.

-## Using the bot
-Users can interact with the bot in 4 ways.
-They can start a game, set up a game, guess for a word or letter, and reset the bot.

-### Starting a game
-Users can start a game by sending the message `!hangman-start` in a channel of a discord server to which the hangman bot is invited.
-The bot can only have one active game per server at any one time.

-### Configuring a game
-Once a game has been started, the bot will ask the user who gave it the start command to supply a word to guess for, and a number of failed guesses allowed by other players.
-After successfully configuring a game, the game will start in the channel where the start command was issued.

-### Guessing for a word
-When a game is started in a channel, users can guess for words or letters by simply sending a message in the chat.
-The user who setup the game cannot make guesses.

-### Resetting the bot
-At any time, users can message the hangman bot either via DM or a text channel to reset it.
-To reset the bot, type `!hangman-reset`.